 Landscape Lighting Plan

-The first step is planning your outdoor lighting layout.
-Start with a simple diagram of where you want your outdoor lighting fixtures, and mark down their bulb wattage.
 To determine what size transformer will be necessary, add up your total bulb wattage and multiply by 1.3.
 A similar equation is used to determine outdoor lighting cable length: measure all distances and multiply that total by 1.3.
 We recommend a 12 gauge cable for most runs, and a thicker gauge (10/2 and 8/2) for longer runs and runs with higher loads.

 Purchase outdoor lighting transformers, cable, bulbs, and spot light or path lights to complete your outdoor lighting project.
 We recommend the following tools for this type of project: voltmeter, wire cutters/strippers, pliers, screwdriver, flat shovel, and a drill and screws to mount the transformer.